idris-lang/Idris-dev/docs/reference/repl.rst

 Initialisation scripts
 ~~~~~~~~~~~~~~~~~~~~~~

-When the Idris REPL starts up, it will attempt to open the file
+When the Idris REPL starts up, it will attempt to open the file repl/init in
-repl/init in Idris's application data directory.
-The application data
+Idris's application data directory.
+The application data directory is the result
-directory is the result of the Haskell function call
+of the Haskell function call ``getAppUserDataDirectory "idris"``, if that
-``getAppUserDataDirectory "idris"``, which on most Unix-like systems
+exists, or ``getXdgDirectory XdgConfig "idris"`` otherwise.
+On most Unix-like
-will return $HOME/.idris and on various versions of Windows will return
+systems that will return, respectively, $HOME/.idris or $HOME/.config/idris, and
+on various versions of Windows will return paths such as ``C:/Documents And
-paths such as ``C:/Documents And Settings/user/Application Data/appName``.
+Settings/user/Application Data/appName``.

 The file repl/init is a newline-separate list of REPL commands.
 Not all
 commands are supported in initialisation scripts — only the subset that